 Students and their teachers monitor water quality in their local streams or river twice annually, once in October and once in February.
 They use kits to test for dissolved oxygen, pH, nitrates and turbidity.
 Students measure both the air and water temperature and many classes collect sterile samples for bacterial analysis.
 Students at local high school filter these samples, incubate them and count the fecal coliform colonies after 24 hours.
 These water quality parameters are important for aquatic organisms and/or have implications for human health.

 NEW!
-Our Water Quality Manual has been updated and streamlined for 2018.
+Our Water Quality Manual has been updated and streamlined for the 2019-2020 school year.
 Inside you will find a bit of history for each water quality testing program, some background information about each of the tests, updated instruction and data sheets, and additional activities to assist you on monitoring day!

 Water Quality Monitoring Videos